EFForg/starttls-frontend/content/faq/what-is.md

 level: secure
 ---

-[STARTTLS Everywhere](/about) is a project by EFF to make email delivery more secure.
-We want to increase STARTTLS adoption, increase the number of mailservers that actually validate certificates, and offer a STARTTLS Policy List to help prevent downgrade attacks on email services.
+[STARTTLS Everywhere](/about) is a project by EFF to improve the security of the email ecosystem.
+We want to increase and improve STARTTLS adoption and improve [solutions for downgrade attacks](/faq#downgrades) on secure email communications.